Business Hub

 Scope 3 emissions differ fundamentally from Scope 1 and Scope 2 emissions in terms of their origin and the influence a company can exert on them.

-Scope 1 emissions are direct emissions caused by a company itself, for example through the combustion of fuels in its own or controlled sources such as air conditioning systems in companies, company-owned vehicles or production processes.
+• Scope 1 emissions are direct emissions caused by a company itself.
+This includes, for example, the combustion of fuels in owned or controlled sources such as air conditioning systems in companies, company vehicles or production processes.
 These are usually directly measurable and can be reduced through direct measures taken by the company.

 In a manufacturing company, Scope 3 emissions can arise from the production of the materials it purchases, for example.
 The emissions here are often high, as the materials used in the production processes themselves and the associated energy consumption must be taken into account.
 In service companies, on the other hand, the largest Scope 3 emissions could result from business trips or employee commuting.

 For companies that manufacture and sell air conditioning systems in companies or other products, Scope 3 emissions also include the use and disposal of these products by end consumers.
-Scope 3 also includes emissions generated by the use of services, such as banking services or consulting services.
+Scope 3 also includes emissions resulting from the use of services , such as banking services or consulting services.
 In general, processes in the value chain that are outside the company's direct sphere of influence or take place after the sale are more difficult to determine.

-Scope 3 emissions are crucial for a holistic understanding and reduction of the corporate carbon footprint.
+Scope 3 emissions are crucial for a holistic understanding and reduction of thecarbon footprint.
 They include indirect emissions along the value chain, which often make up the majority of a company's carbon footprint.
 For companies where carbon accounting is mandatory, it is essential to record and manage these emissions in accordance with standards such as ISO 14064 and the Greenhouse Gas Protocol.
-The correct calculation and reporting of Scope 3 emissions is essential for the sustainability strategy and compliance with reporting obligations.
+The correct calculation and reporting of Scope 3 emissions is essential for the sustainability strategy and compliance with reporting obligations .
 Tools such as CO₂ footprint calculators help companies to effectively quantify their Scope 3 emissions.

 How are Scope 3 emissions measured?